ITALIC-US/FallacyES/README.md

 ## Description

-This repository contains both the FallacyES corpus, and Jupyter notebooks of the experiments shown in the paper.
+This repository contains both the FallacyES corpus, and a Jupyter notebook with the experiments shown in the paper.

 ### Corpus
 The corpus is composed of two sections: